DarkTrick/python_project_template/src/readme.md

 # unit testing
 ```
-cd ./my_package
 python3 -m unittest
 ```

-Remember that for `unnittest`
+Remember that for `unittest`
 - Files with tests must be named `test_*.py`
   - E.g. this does not work: `test.mypackage.py`
 - Test functions must be named `test_*`